xchellx/gecko/README.md

-# gecko
+# gecko.h
-gecko makes it easier to write gecko codes and share them in an open source way.
+gecko.h makes it easier to write gecko codes and share them in an open source way.

 ## Table of Contents
 - [Info](#info)